veeeetus/organiser/README.md

  but it was really fun to work on my own one.
-I learned a lot through creating this application, I've watched a lot of guides as well as googled a lot of things because this all was new to me and still is, I am still learning a lot of new skills and tricks with creating applications and working with vscode itself like installing commands to paths or using terminal setting up virtual environment or operating with python interpreter.
-I like minimalism so I decided to keep it simple and do not apply many effects, so it's smooth sharp and dark themed site, because thta's what I personally like.
-I was having hard time with styling things and placing stuff over pages but after a lot of stack overflow and testing, trying I made it look nice at least for me I hope it really is nice because I was doing my best while developing this application.
+I learned a lot through creating this application, I've watched a lot of guides as well as googled a lot of things because this all was new to me and still is, I am still learning a lot of new skills and tricks with creating applications and working with vscode itself like installing commands to paths or using terminal and setting up virtual environment or operating with python interpreter.
+I like minimalism so I decided to keep it simple and do not apply many effects, so it's smooth sharp and dark themed site, because that's what I personally like.
+I was having hard time with styling things and placing stuff over pages but after a lot of stack overflow and testing/trying I made it look nice, at least for me.
+I hope it really is nice because I was doing my best while developing this application.
 </p>
 <br> <hr/> <br>
 <p>